Designing a Business Development CRM Template in Notion for Managing Customer Relationships, Leads, and Opportunities

 Custom Properties

-Consider adding any additional fields specific to your business needs.
-Examples include product interests, industry type, or region.
-Tailor these to ensure your CRM captures all relevant data.
+Consider adding fields specific to your business needs such as product interests, industry type, or region.
+Tailor these properties to ensure your CRM captures all relevant data and supports detailed reporting.

 Step 4: Design Views and Filters